Back to all

 Figure 9 – Creation of Node-RED and Local PC clients.

-With everything now set up to connect with the MQTT broker, open the Node-RED dashboard as demonstrated in the chapter “Starting the Node-RED environment.”
-Drag an “MQTT in” node and a “Debug” node into the canvas, as shown in the following figure, and make sure to connect the two nodes.
+With everything set up to connect with the MQTT broker, open the Node-RED dashboard as demonstrated in the chapter “Starting the Node-RED environment.”
+Drag an “MQTT in” node and a “Debug” node into the canvas, as shown below, and make sure to connect the two nodes.

 First demonstration setup comprises only a "MQTT-in" and a "Debug" node